 - Lean on an established support network.
 Eliminate the administrative support services that can take your staff away from key tasks by leaning on reception and administrate support services.

 - Expand your network.
 One of the best perks of a coworking space is the people inside them.
-Unlike traditional office space, your staff can make connections during the workday (not just in the elevator) with potential partners, vendors, service providers, or sponsors that can help you further your mission.
+Unlike traditional office space, your staff can make connections during the workday (not just in the elevator) with potential partners, vendors, service providers, or sponsors that can help you further your mission with workspace for non-profits.

 - Spark happiness.
 In a recent survey, 89% of people said they were happier since joining a coworking space, and 83% said they are less lonely.
 Coworking can boost a sense of community and cut down on the negative health factors associated with loneliness.